stuycs-gh-classrooms/nxtm-p03-pd09-cooler-team/README.md

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

 We will create springs between the objects we are using.
-When the objetcs move around, the spring can be compressed or expanded depending on the movement.
+When the objects move around, the spring can be compressed or expanded depending on the movement.

 ---